bsmg/beat-saber-community-wiki/modding/example-mod.md

 ## Creating a GameObject
 We will write little code inside of `Plugin.cs`.
 We will create a MonoBehavior script which will handle the heavy lifting for us.
 In fact, we will only be writing three more lines of code before we move on to another file.

+Let's add to the `SceneManagerOnActiveSceneChanged()` event that has been generated for us.
+This will be called when the scene has been changed, so we can easily create a GameObject here.

 ![Plugin Scenechanged](/uploads/modding-example/plugin-scenechanged.png "Plugin Scenechanged")

 > If you receive an error relating to `env.Contains()`, you may need to add `using System.Linq;` to the top of your file.